jsobeck/smhr/README.md

 /usr/local/Cellar/qt/4.8.7_1/lib/QtGui.framework/Versions/4/Resources/qt_menu.nib
 ```
 - There are sometimes some problems with segfaults.
 We hope this will go away when we move away from pyside.
 Sorry.
+- MOOG and MOOGSILENT must be included in the system PATH (JS has LTE version currently).